 Other International Clubs

 In addition to the International Student Organization (ISO), there are several other student clubs on campus that are popular resources among the international students at Gordon College.
-“ALANA” (Asian, Latino, African, and Native Americans) supports international students by hosting events and promoting diversity awareness on campus.
-“Advocates for Cultural Diversity” (ACD) is part of Gordon’s student government and is committed to promoting multicultural and diversity awareness on campus.
-“Mu Kappa” (MK) specifically meets the needs of MK/TCKs through fellowship with one another and support for the transition back to life in America.
+For example, ALANA (Asian, Latino, African, and Native Americans) supports international students by hosting events and promoting diversity awareness on campus.
+Another example: Third Culture Kid's group (TCKs) specifically meets the needs of MK/TCKs through fellowship with one another and support for the transition back to life in America.

 The safety of our students is Gordon’s top priority.
 Located in the historically low-crime town of Wenham and staffed by highly trained campus police officers, Gordon’s alcohol and substance-free campus has long been a place where students can enjoy a secure, wholesome learning environment even as they benefit from the resources and opportunities afforded by an education in Boston’s backyard.